 - During a building evacuation, all individuals should exit unless they are not able to do so.

 - Those who cannot exit a building safely should go to the preferred area of rescue to await emergency personnel.
 Do not use an elevator when fire alarms have activated.

 - Preferred areas of rescue in most buildings are the stairwells.
 If this is not available (e.g., due to smoke in the stairwell), go to a room with an exterior window, note the room number, close the door and call Public Safety or 911 to alert them to your location and what assistance you will need.
 Use the window to signal to those outside of your location.

 University Procedures for Assisting Students with Disabilities

-- At the beginning of each semester, the Academic Success Center and the Department of Housing and Residential Life will provide a list to Public Safety of residential students who may need additional assistance during an evacuation of a residential building.
+- At the beginning of each semester, the Academic Success Center and the Department of Residential Living and Learning will provide a list to Public Safety of residential students who may need additional assistance during an evacuation of a residential building.